tcrack326/web-ui-developer-puzzle-master/tools/CODE_REVIEW.md

 # BOOKS CODE REVIEW
+- Subscriptions to observables were not unsubscribed causing memory leaks.
+I went through components making sure to start the subscription in the ngOnInit method and then to unsubscribe using the takeWhile operator to cancel the subscription when the component is destroyed.
 - 4 unit tests failed from 2 test suites.
 Code with failing tests should never be committed to master.
 - Reducers are missing and incorrect for handling actions around adding and removed books to reading list.
 There should be reducers for successful additions/removals to list and error reducers when something goes wrong.
 - Unit test coverage is very poor.
 A lot of functionality is not tested at all.
 Needs a lot more.